datacarpentry/spreadsheets-socialsci/_episodes/04-quality-assurance.md

 ![Image of selecting a range of values to allow](../fig/select-range-of-values.png)

 5\.
 Type a list of all the values that you want to be accepted in this column, separated by commas.
-For us this will be "grass, muddaub, burntbricks, sunbricks".
+For us this will be "grass, muddaub, burntbricks, sunbricks, cement".

 6\.
 Create a meaningful input message, then click OK.